gumeo/accSDA/README.md

 # A larger example

-The Iris data is not very convincing, so let's take a look at a simulated example, that is a bit more convincing, and is more relevant w.r.t. sparsity.
+The Iris data is not very convincing, so let's take a look at a simulated example that is more relevant w.r.t. sparsity.

 The goal here is to demonstrate how we setup the data, how we normalize, train, predict, plot projected data and assess accuracy.

+Try running the following code in an R-session with `accSDA` loaded.

 ```R
 # You can play around with these parameters